Timing Shifts For Latest Weekend Storm: Here's What To Expect Now, 5-Day Forecast

 It will be cloudy throughout the day on Saturday, Oct.
-14 with rain now expected to move in late in the morning.
+14 with rain now expected to move in mid-to-late morning.
 That's earlier than had been projected in previous forecasts.

 Rain will become steadier in the afternoon and through the evening, especially in areas farther south and east, where a half-inch to an inch of precipitation is expected.